RIKEN-RCCS/s3-baby-server/README.md

 ## Restrictions

-- File names cannot begin with a dot ("."), they are hidden.
+- Object names cannot begin with a dot (".").
+They are hidden, and internally used.

+- Object names cannot be end with "/".

 - No tags are allowed on buckets.
 Tags on a request are ignored.

-- (Symbolic links are not allowed as buckets).
+- Symbolic links in the local filesystem are simply ignored.

 - No owner information is returned.

+- Copying by "CopyObject" is only inside a single bucket.

 ## Terse Error Messages